This medicine is subject to additional monitoring. This will allow quick identification

 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the box, ask your doctor or nurse for
+If you do not understand the instructions on the box, ask your haemophilia doctor

 Each time you use Hemlibra, record the name and batch number of the medicine.